robertloveridge/robertloveridge.github.io/_pages/02_curriculum_vitae.md

 **February 2006 – July 2006 (6 months)**

 This was my first full-time IT job where I worked in the configuration centre for Ultima Business Solutions.
 I was heavily involved in configuring, repairing and building various customer systems such as desktop computers, laptops and servers.
+This also involved lots of travel around the UK to customer sites.

 Training Assistant (temp)
 ------